-Live and upcoming performances are displayed on the Foyer page of an UpStage instance, for example https://upstage.live/.
-If a performance is “upcoming”, you will not be able to enter, but you can see information about the performance such as the dates and times.
+Live and upcoming performances are displayed on the Foyer page of an UpStage instance, for example at https://upstage.live/.
+If a performance is listed as “upcoming”, you won’t be able to enter, but you will be able to see information about the performance such as its dates and times.

 Enter a live stage

 Once you have a link to a live stage, follow these steps to enter:

 - Click on the link to the stage.
 It will open in a browser tab (see the chapter Technical information for browser recommendations).

 - A loading screen will appear; look out for any information about the show you’re going to see.

 - When the stage is 100% loaded, a message will ask you to click anywhere to continue.